conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

 Cut a deep line along the length in the middle of the mix with a knife.

-Pop it into the oven for between 40 mins and 55 mins.
-I'm finding 50 mins is currently optimal in our oven.
+Pop it into the oven for between 45 mins and an hour.
+I'm finding an hour is currently optimal in our oven.
 Check at 40 to ensure it's not burning and to check the brownness.
 I use a K-type thermocouple to try and get a relatively accurate temperature in the oven but it varies hugely.

 Maybe rotate once during the cooking time if you have an inconsistent oven like ours.